 If you just click 'Ok' to this window without making any setting, all columns will be tested against all other columns, which will be visualized using significance characters.
 It is also possible to define to compare e.g. the first 4 columns to each other and the next 3 column to each other.
 This is done by writing “ABCD;EFG” in the text field in the bottom of the window.

-Note: Colors are shown in the first mentioned column, so 'BA' will test column A and B and change the background of the value in column B .The significance colors are defined in the 'General Layout Settings'.
+Note: Colors are shown in the first mentioned column, so 'BA' will test column A and B and change the background of the value in column B .The significance colors are defined in the 'Table Layout' settings.

 Note: The method and confidence levels are set in Statistics Window.

-Note: Per default, significance characters are displayed in superscript when using a 'Compact Analytics' Table Layout.
+Note: Per default, significance characters are displayed in superscript.
 This default setting can be deactivated in the 'Settings' window.

 Here an example of the results of a pairwise test using background colors: